filld/vgm-env-wrapper/README.md

 # vgm-env-wrapper

 Wrapper for [VGM](https://github.com/ChannelMeter/vault-gatekeeper-mesos) secrets in Mararthon.
-It translates environment variables values to data fetched from vault.
+It replaces environment variables values with the data fetched from vault.

 ## Usage